Image

 Appealing a Missouri DWI Administrative Hearing

-If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal in the Jefferson County, MO circuit court within 15 days of the final ruling.
-This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially notified of the appeal.
-Our Jefferson County, MO DWI administrative hearing lawyers can handle the entire appeals process on your behalf to get the best possible outcome.
+If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal with the Jefferson County, MO circuit court within 15 days of the final ruling.
+This appeal must be filed in the circuit court of the Jefferson County, MO county where your arrest occurred, and the DOR must be formally served with notice of the appeal.
+A Combs Waterkotte Jefferson County, MO DWI administrative hearing lawyer can handle filing this appeal for you and represent you to get the best possible outcome.

 DWI Administrative Hearing Lawyer in Jefferson County, MO | DWI Attorney Jefferson County, MO | Combs Waterkotte

-If you hire a Combs Waterkotte DWI administrative hearing lawyer in or around Jefferson County, MO, you aren’t just hiring a leading DWI administrative hearing lawyer lawyer in Jefferson County, MO and beyond – you are protecting your license, your rights, your freedom, and your future.
-Along with esteemed DWI administrative hearing attorneys, our staff is available 24/7 and provides expertise in the following areas for Jefferson County, MO residents:
+If you choose a Combs Waterkotte DWI administrative hearing lawyer in or around Jefferson County, MO, you aren’t just hiring a top-rated DWI administrative hearing lawyer lawyer in and around Jefferson County, MO – you’re safeguarding your license, your rights, your freedom, and your future.
+In addition to experienced DWI administrative hearing lawyers, our legal team is available 24/7 and provides expertise in the following areas for Jefferson County, MO residents:

-Don’t Wait—Contact a Jefferson County, MO DWI Administrative Hearing Lawyer Right Away to Keep Your Driving Privileges
+Act Now—Speak with a Jefferson County, MO DWI Administrative Hearing Lawyer Today to Keep Your Driving Privileges

-Call Combs Waterkotte now at (314) 900-HELP or reach out online for a no-obligation case review.
+Call Combs Waterkotte as soon as possible at (314) 900-HELP or reach out online for a free case review.
 Our Jefferson County, MO DWI defense team is ready to fight for you and build a strong case to protect your future.

 View Service Areas